-Many beautiful cats walk this Earth and the cat with red colorpoints is one of them.
-We trace the origins of this sleek and beautiful cat and uncover many other facts along the way.
+Many beautiful cats walk this Earth and the Siamese with red color points is certainly one of them.
+We trace the origins of the sleek and beautiful Flame Point Siamese cat and uncover many other facts along the way.

 In the UK and several other areas, the Flame Point Siamese is referred to as a red point Siamese because its points, which have the same pattern as those of a Siamese, are red – a color affectionately referred to as orange or ginger.

 The US official cat body, The Cat Fanciers’ Association, does not accept the Flame Point Siamese as a breed and so they are simply classed in a group of cats referred to as Colorpoint Shorthairs which also include cats such as the Lynx Point.

 Flame Point Siamese cats were created by cross-breeding